ItzMarcu/Ask-Groq/README.md

 </div>

----

-## 🖤 Overview
+## Overview

 **Ask-Groq** is a clean web application designed to provide a seamless, real-time conversational interface with state-of-the-art open-source LLMs.
-By leveraging the **Groq LPU™ Inference Engine**, the app ensures near-instantaneous streaming responses.
+By leveraging the **Groq LPU™ Inference Engine**, the app ensures near-instantaneous streaming responses scraping data from **Wikipedia**.

-The architecture is built with a decoupled frontend styled via **Tailwind CSS** and a secure **Node.js** backend hosted on **Render** to safely handle API routing and keep environment credentials protected.
+The architecture is built with a decoupled frontend styled via **Tailwind CSS** and a secure **FastAPI** backend hosted on **Render** to safely handle API routing and keep environment credentials protected.